Daniel Mark Epstein: Early life

 Daniel Mark Epstein was born in Washington D.C., the son of businessman Donald David Epstein, and Louise Tillman, a homemaker.
 His younger sister is the journalist Linda Stevens.
 Epstein grew up in West Hyattsville, Maryland, suburban Washington, and his mother's home town of Vienna on the Eastern Shore of Maryland.
 Many of his poems, plays, and short stories are inspired by life in Dorchester County and Vienna in the mid-twentieth century.
 He began writing poetry when he was in grade school.
 Some poems he wrote in his early teens came to the attention of Elliot Coleman, the legendary founder of the Writing Seminars at Johns Hopkins University.
 Coleman invited him to Baltimore, and offered advice and encouragement.
-Epstein was educated in the public schools of Prince George's County and at Kenyon College where he worked with poet John Crowe Ransom, graduating with Highest Honors in English in the 1970s.
+Epstein was educated in the public schools of Prince George's County and at Kenyon College where he worked with poet John Crowe Ransom, graduating with Highest Honors in English in 1970.
 He briefly attended graduate school at the University of Virginia with the support of a Woodrow Wilson and Danforth Foundation grant, but left after a semester to pursue a career as a writer.